 The Trust filed a timely appeal of the ruling sustaining the demurrer without leave to amend on July 19, 2013.
 On September 17, 2014, the California Court of Appeal issued its ruling (modified on October 7, 2014) reversing the trial court's sustaining of CIGA's demurrer without leave to amend insofar as it was based on the statute of limitations.
 A subsequent petition to the California Supreme Court by CIGA was denied.
 On December 11, 2014, the Court of Appeal issued a remittitur.
-Thereafter, the case was reassigned to Judge Wynne Carvill.
+Thereafter, the case was reassigned to Judge Wynne Carville.
+CIGA answered the Complaint, a trial plan was submitted and approved and the parties were working toward a Phase 1 trial on dispositive issues.
+In December 2015, this case was transferred to Judge Winifred Smith.
+Case Management Conferences were held on February 5, 2016 and March 24, 2016.
+The parties agreed to pursue partial motions for summary adjudication.
+The next Case Management Conference is set for July 26, 2016.

-Company ("CNA") in connection with an insurance policy that appears to have been issued to Bay Cities Asbestos Company, Western's corporate predecessor, for the period 1946-1949.
+In the Zurich case, the Trust also sued Continental Casualty Company ("CNA") in connection with an insurance policy that appears to have been issued to Bay Cities Asbestos Company, Western's corporate predecessor, for the period 1946-1949.
 The policy has never been located, but there is secondary evidence reflecting its existence.
 A bench trial was held in 2006 and 2007, over a period of seven weeks, as to whether the existence and material terms of the policy could be proven.
 The Trust contends that the evidence supports the existence and material terms of the policy and that there are no aggregate limits applicable to asbestos claims.
 CNA contends that the evidence is insufficient to prove the existence of the policy and, alternatively, the policy would not provide coverage for the Bay Cities asbestos liabilities on various grounds, even if proven.
-To date, the court has not rendered a decision on the issues.
+As described in the Trust's Eleventh Annual Report, the court had not rendered a decision on the issues and the Judge announced he would be retiring sometime in 2015.
+In the fall of 2015, the Trust and CNA reached a settlement agreement where the parties agreed to dismiss the case with prejudice, with the Trust paying a portion of CNA's costs.
+The case was dismissed in November 2015.